rogalskim/robot-tests-api/README.md

 # robot-tests-api
-Demo of a interactive command-line application for scheduling and reviewing robot evaluation tasks, operating on a mock REST API.
+Demo of an interactive command-line application for scheduling and reviewing robot evaluation tasks, operating on a mock REST API.

 # Dependencies